-Timberpeg owners love taking pictures of their homes, as evidenced by our expansive Customer Submitted Photographs section.
+Timberpeg owners love taking pictures of their homes, as evidenced by our expansive collection of photos.
 But while taking photographs of your home can be rewarding, it also presents challenges you don’t find when taking simple snapshots.
 While modern digital cameras are more forgiving than film cameras of the past, there are still several techniques that will allow you to produce better shots of the interior and exterior of your home.
 Whether you are looking to take pictures to advertise your home for sale or just share with friends and family, here are some tips to improving your photographs.

 While natural light can create the strongest images, sometimes supplemental light is necessary.
 Usually, you do not want to light subjects head-on since this washes out textures and causes backgrounds to be underexposed.
 If you use a flash, bouncing the flash off of the ceiling (or out-of-shot wall) will create a more diffuse and pleasant light.
 If you have a flash diffuser, this can also help.
 Using your camera’s built in HDR mode (without flash) can also help create evenly illuminated photos.

 The most important setting for exposure will be controlling your aperture, also known as the f-stop.
 With a lower-numbered f-stop, a smaller range of distances from the camera will be in focus.
 This can be useful if you want to isolate one subject in the shot.
 If you want more of the room in focus, then a higher-numbered f-stop is required.
 However, the aperture cannot be too small (high f-stop number) or diffraction will blur the images.
 Typically, DSLRs produce the best images at f/8 or f/11 and smaller cameras will need even wider apertures.
 Use your aperture priority mode to control your camera.
 Since the inside of a home can be dark (for a camera) with just natural light, make sure to use a tripod for longer exposures.